GaijinEntertainment/daScript/doc/source/reference/language/reification.rst

 $v(value)
 *********

-$v takes any value as an argument, and substitutes it with a an expression, which generates that value.
+``$v`` takes any value as an argument and substitutes it with an expression which generates that value.
-The value does not have to be constant expression, but the expression will be evaluated before its substituted.
+The value does not have to be a constant expression, but the expression will be evaluated before its substituted.
 Appropriate `make` infrastructure will be generated::

     var t = [[auto 1,2.,"3"]]